-With the worldwide coronavirus pandemic causing airports to halt flights, governments to implement travel bans and for people to self-quarantine indoors, people aren’t able to get out and discover Japan’s best travel destinations during the best time of year.
+As the worldwide coronavirus pandemic continues to affect our lives and restrict our travel, many people still aren’t able to get out and discover Japan’s best travel destinations.
 Instead, live vicariously through these movies that introduce and highlight some of the most beautiful locations in Japan.

 Rhapsody in August (1991)